MegaJ/expose/README.md

 ```
 You might also consider using a through2 instead to make a stream and use expose's methods inside through2's API.
 #### enumeralize(obj [, options])
+If `obj` is a function, the output will not be invokable (because I use Object.create() in a loop).
+Will fix, but not yet.
 Returns a copy of an object.
 Coerces symbols to strings by default (collisions possible).
 Preserves a mirrored prototype chain.
 Not exactly a deep copy(?).

 ```javascript